Doris Lee: Biography and career

-Lee was born in Aledo, Illinois and attended Ferry Hall School, a preparatory school for girls in Lake Forest, Illinois, from 1920-22.
+Lee was born in Aledo, Illinois and attended Ferry Hall School, a preparatory school for girls in Lake Forest, Illinois, from 1920 to 1922.
 She graduated from Rockford College in 1927 and studied with the American Impressionist and Ashcan School painter Ernest Lawson at the Kansas City Art Institute in 1929.
 At the institute, she also met painter, Arnold Blanch whom she later married after her 1939 divorce from Russell Lee.
 Lee also attended the California School of Fine Arts in San Francisco in 1930.
 After her schooling, Lee moved to Woodstock, New York and established herself as an artist in that community and settled there for the remainder of her artistic career.

 During the 1930s, she was commissioned to create several murals by the United States Treasury Department in Washington, DC.
 In 1937, Lee painted two murals in the Main Post Office in Washington, DC, and another in the Summerville, Georgia, Post Office.
 That same year the Metropolitan Museum of Art acquired her 1936 painting Catastrophe for its permanent collection.
 Her 1935 painting "Noon", was referenced in Vladimir Nabokov's book Lolita.
 During the 1930s and 1940s she created a number of lithographs for the Associated American Artists.
 During the late 1940s and early 1950s, Lee undertook several commissions for Life magazine, including articles and illustrations on travel to such places as North Africa, Mexico, and Cuba.
 During this time, her work became much more stylized with more concern to color and pure forms.

 She taught at Michigan State University and was invited to attend Colorado Springs Fine Arts Center as a guest artist.

 During the 1960s, Lee retired from painting and later died in Clearwater, Florida, in 1983.
 In addition to the Art Institute of Chicago, the Rhode Island School of Design, and The Metropolitan Museum of Art, Lee's work can be found in many public collections, including the Whitney Museum of American Art, Phillips Collection, Washington, DC, Cleveland Museum of Art, Pennsylvania Academy of the Fine Arts, National Museum of Women in the Arts, and the Greenville County Museum of Art, Greenville, South Carolina.
 A traveling retrospective entitled "Simple Pleasures: The Art of Doris Lee", is planned for 2021-2023, and a related exhibit is at the Wigmore Fine Art Gallery in Manhattan in January 2022.